stockphrase/no-silo/content/courses/writing-2/syllabus.md

 ## Papers

 You will submit three formal essays and several smaller writing assignments in response to our readings and class discussions.
 The formal essays focus on argumentation, synthesis, close reading, and theoretical analysis.
 The exact nature and objective of each assignment will be explained in greater detail throughout the course of the term.

--   `Formatting`: During the Fall term papers must be submitted in the MLA format; in the Winter term we will transition to the Chicago style.
-Information on these styles may be found in your handbooks.
+-   **Formatting**: During the fall term papers must be submitted in the [MLA style](/resources/open-handbook/chapter-11-mla); in the winter term we will transition to the [Chicago style](/resources/open-handbook/chapter-11-chi).
+Information on these styles may be found in the *Open Handbook*.

--   `Late Papers`: Late papers will receive *a full letter grade deduction* for each day late.
+-   **Late Papers**: Late papers will receive *a full letter grade deduction* for each day late.

--   `Revisions`: It is my practice to return essay drafts to you within one week.
+-   **Revisions**: It is my practice to return essay drafts to you within one week.
 Afterward, you will have a minimum of one week to revise your writing.
 During this two-week revision cycle, I am happy to look at your drafts at any stage of development.
 Please feel free